udaykumar1997/BE-Final-Year-Project/README.md

-BE-Final-Year-Project

-- 2019 Feb 18
-made first commit from GC Shell.

-2019-07-31
-license changed
+Real Time Precision Farming through Cloud Computer Vision and Deep Learning

-NOTE: this repo contains Large Files and requires git lfs to be cloned. to avoid downloading all the large files, use GIT_LFS_SKIP_SMUDGE=1 git clone SERVER-REPOSITORY
+NOTE: this repo contains Large Files and requires git lfs to be cloned. to avoid downloading all the large files, use: `GIT_LFS_SKIP_SMUDGE=1 git clone SERVER-REPOSITORY`

-License
+### License

 Copyright 2019 Uday Kumar Adusumilli